 where the last inequality uses part (a) of Lemma \ref{lem:unifbd}.
 Finally, for $\E|H_2(T_N)|$ we have

 where we use part (b) of Lemma~\ref{lem:unifbd}.
 Plugging in the above bounds in~\eqref{eq:nonuniquetheo6}, we have

-from which the claimed bound follows immediately, if we can verify \eqref{lem:secmomoth_2}.
+with $Z_{\tau}$ defined as in~\cref{lem:cw_known}.
+The claimed bound follows immediately, if we can verify \eqref{lem:secmomoth_2}.
 But the proof of this is the same as in the previous theorem, and so we are done. \end{proof}